The mum who built a garden for her housing estate - BBC News

 A woman has led a project to create a new garden on the estate where she lives, which has previously suffered problems with anti-social behaviour.

-Mum-of-two Jemma Betts, 31, spent three months with volunteers creating a garden on Beechdale estate in Walsall, where children can learn to grow vegetables.
+Jemma Betts, 31, who has two children, has spent three months creating a garden on Walsall's Beechdale estate with other volunteers, where children can learn to grow vegetables.

-She said it was important to educate children when they were young.

-Police were given new powers to tackle anti-social behaviour on the West Midlands estate in 2016.

 -